signalogic/SigSRF_SDK/pktlib_readme.md

               );
 ```

-  * fp_pcap is the file handle of the pcap file to read
+  * fp_pcap is the file handle of the pcap, pcapng, or rtpXXX file to read
   * uFlags may be one or more DS_READ_PCAP_XXX flags listed below
   * pkt_buf should point to a sufficiently large buffer to contain returned packet data
   * pcap_pkt_hdr, if not NULL, should point to a [pcap packet record struct](#user-content-pcaprechdrtstruct) that on return will contain packet record info, including arrival timestamp